cdli-gh/blog/_blog/gsoc20/mobile_app/posts/01_week1.md

 ## Week Summary

 This week I developed the basics of the CDLI tablet app in Flutter.
-Its core functionalities include:
+Its core functionalities include:<br>
-  1 - Data for each artifact displayed using a PageView class implementation.
+  1 - Data for each artifact displayed using a PageView class implementation.<br>
-  2 - The curated collection of artifacts displayed in a grid list.
+  2 - The curated collection of artifacts displayed in a grid list.<br>
   3 - Zoomable artifact images.
 Contents can be shared in other mobile platforms.